Machine Learning and Deep Learning

 List of installed ML/DL tools

 There are minor differences depending on the version of python.
-This is for python 3.11.x.

 The list is not exhaustive, but lists the more popular ML/DL libraries.
+I encourage you to module spider them to see the exact versions before loading them.

 Tool